-Streets and roads within cities and town are split between two main categories:
+Streets and roads within cities and towns are split between two main categories:

 These are streets that may have access or size limitations.
 You cannot sell street food on Prohibited Streets and is, in fact, a criminal offence to do so.

 If a street is designated as a “Licensed” or “Consent” Street, then you can make an application to your local authority and potentially pitch a food stall or food truck on one of these types of streets.
 Please note, it is also a criminal offence to sell food to the public without consent.

 Your local authority will have a list of streets you can and cannot trade on.